 Although my crystal ball is a little cloudy, my very rough and ready estimate is that we will still have a high-tech telecoms industry a decade from now.
 Although there could be some new technology which completely turns the industry on its head, it certainly isn’t obvious to me what that might be – unlike the very obvious, see-it-coming-a-mile-off demise of HMV and Blockbuster.

 So again, I see no obvious reason to sell Vodafone shares based on the idea that the industry in which it operates, or the markets that it sells to, will shrink or vanish in the next few years.

 With the share price at 172p, Vodafone is currently selling for about 12 times last year’s earnings, and also about 12 times the average earnings of the last decade, which I like to call a company’s proven “earnings power”; its ability to generate profit across one or more business cycles.

-Those valuations are both lower than average, assuming the FTSE 100, with valuations at 12.1 and 13.7 respectively, represents the average of large businesses.
+Those valuations are both lower than the FTSE 100 equivalents, which are 12.1 and 13.7, respectively.

 As you can probably guess, I see no obvious reason to sell Vodafone shares based on an excessive valuation, as Vodafone’s shares are currently cheaper than average as measured by PE ratios and dividend yields.

 Of course, there’s more to analysing a company than this, but these simple metrics can help to provide a useful guide to whether or not a company is high quality (high growth rates, high growth quality) and whether its shares are attractively priced (low PE valuation and high yield).

 In this case, I still think Vodafone is an above-average business with a below-average price, so for me, selling today would not be the right decision.